wrapperband/OpenTrafficSurvey/README.md

 The system has been developed and tested at test site, all data, analysis and estimates from real data at the test site.
 The document is published publicly for use by all parties.

-The system has then been used to start calibrating the historical and test data, as indicated by the development work in the open traffic survey at this point and to show how it is modified to a test case.
+The previous open traffic survey spreadsheets have been updated to include the latest data at the test site compared to noise levels.
+It gas the development work in the open traffic survey at this point and to demonstrates how the template was modified to a test case.

 [Oldham Test Case Latest survey, conclusions and results](CalibratingTrafficAgainstPollutionP1.Noise/README.md "Latest Survey results for Test Case")